 This isn’t just for domain names, either.
 Secure your name in all possible web platforms and social media outlets.
-With nearly TWO BILLION active websites as of September 2017, you might not be able to own your name as a domain name.
+With nearly TWO BILLION active websites as of June 2021, it’s possible that you might not be able to own your name as a domain name.

 In these cases, try adding your middle initial, using your first initial and your last name or adding a hyphen between your names.
 You can also contact the owner of your name’s domain and attempt to purchase it.

 6. Hire a Crisis Manager

 Whether you’re currently facing a crisis or preparing for the eventuality of one, you need to be prepared.
 Crisis management requires a crisis manager.